Got a problem with your boiler? Call our emergency number 0345 594 1880

 + When I move into a property, should I service my boiler?

-When taking over a new property as a private owner servicing the boiler should be considered as a major priority especially if there isn’t any history of recent servicing or inspection – look for a boiler benchmark log book for a history of gas safe registered engineers visits.
+When taking over a new property as a private owner, servicing the boiler should be considered a major priority, especially if there isn’t any history of recent servicing or inspection – look for a boiler benchmark logbook for a history of gas-safe registered engineers’ visits.

 Servicing a boiler or any gas appliance will ensure the appliance is operating correctly – safety and efficiency being top priority.

-If you are a tenant moving into a rental property make sure you have a copy of the mandatory safety inspection report coving all gas appliances within the property.
+If you are a tenant moving into a rental property, make sure you have a copy of the mandatory safety inspection report covering all gas appliances within the property.

 + When would be a good time in the year to service my boiler?

-All manufacture’s recommend that your boiler is serviced on an annual basis and as such no time of year is better than any other time as most boilers operate throughout the year either supplying heating and hot water (winter months) or hot water only (summer months).
+All manufacturers recommend that your boiler is serviced on an annual basis, and as such, no time of year is better than any other time as most boilers operate throughout the year, either supplying heating and hot water (winter months) or hot water only (summer months).

-However there are likely to be peak periods such as late autumn or early winter and so should either appointments or parts required not be available, it is possible that delays in having a service carried out could arise which could lead to periods of problematic boiler operation.
+However, there are likely to be peak periods such as late autumn or early winter, and so should either appointments or parts required may not be available, it is possible that delays in having a service carried out could arise which could lead to periods of problematic boiler operation.

 + Why does my radiator have cold patches?

-Cold patches elsewhere on the radiator panel could be a blockage, again from debris but this time a blockage within the channel ways of the radiator, again this can be complex to resolve wich may include a radiator replacement.
+Cold patches elsewhere on the radiator panel could be a blockage, again from debris, but this time a blockage within the channel ways of the radiator.
+Again this can be complex to resolve which may include a radiator replacement.

 + My timer doesnt stick to the correct time once set

-Mains powered clocks are generally reliable and providing the power isn’t turned off and the battery backup supply is good, should the power be lost then most clocks of this type don’t give much trouble.
+Mains-powered clocks are generally reliable, providing the power isn’t turned off and the battery backup supply is good.
+Should the power be lost then most clocks of this type don’t give much trouble.

 This isn’t an easy question to answer.

-Other issues to look out for are cooler hot water temperatures at hot taps, cloudy hot water and slow flow or very noisy operation of boiler (banging, hissing, boom/thump sound on boiler start up).
+Other issues to look out for are cooler hot water temperatures at hot taps, cloudy hot water and slow flow or very noisy operation of the boiler (banging, hissing, boom/thump sound on boiler start-up).

 Buying A Home/Property